w00zla/avorion-findstation/README.md

 - default: 30

+### Search modes:
+The available search modes define which sectors are searched for stations:

+__*searchmode*__:
+- defines the search mode to be used for all searches
+- possible values:
+    - `player` *(search only in sectors discovered by player)*
+    - `galaxy` *(search in all sectors created in the galaxy)*
+- default: player

 ### Advanced server configuration:
-These configs will help server admins to keep impact of searches on server load at a minumum and to prevent flood/spam!
+These configs will help server admins to keep impact of searches on server load at a minumum and to prevent flood/spam:

 __*maxconcurrent*__:
 - defines the maximum number of concurrent searches, meaning how many players can have a search running at the same time